rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

         print(response.read().decode('utf-8'))

 ```
+1. In IDLE click on the file name and create a new file
+2. Type in this script
+3. Save the file as **make-an-http-connection.py**

+--

+# 2. Make an http connection

+## Once you've save your script

-1. In the text menu click "Run"
+1. In the editors' menu click "Run"
 2. click "Run Check"
 3. clicl "Run module"